 Road: Ajmer 275 km, Bharatpur 250 km, Bundi 125 km, Dausa 110 km, Delhi 450 km (via Jaipur), Jaipur 185 km, Kota 165 km, Madhogarh 95 km, Pushkar 210 km, Tonk 80 km

 Sawai Madhopur – a city and a municipality in District Sawai Madhopur in Rajasthan State.

-Gateway to the world renowned Ranthambhore National Park - one of the two national parks of the State under Project Tiger.
+Gateway to the world-renowned Ranthambore National Park – one of the two national parks of the State under Project Tiger.